Announcing Kotlin support for protocol buffers

 }

-The Kotlin version uses Kotlin type-safe builders, which makes it concise and removes the need to explicitly call a
+The Kotlin version uses Kotlin type-safe builders, which makes it concise and removes the need to explicitly call a build method.

-build method.
 Note that this works with both the proto compiler’s standard and "proto lite" modes, the latter generating smaller, higher performance classes which are more suitable for Android.

-get prefix for their fields and Kotlin recognizes that as a property, reading from a proto already works smoothly from Kotlin as if the proto were a data class.
+Note: Since protos use the get prefix for their fields and Kotlin recognizes that as a property, reading from a proto already works smoothly from Kotlin as if the proto were a data class.

 val totalRolls = series.rolls.map { it.value }.sum() // 5 + 20 = 25